zellwk/zellwk.com/src/posts/2019-05-29-job-application-process.md

 So I'm horribly inadequate at answering a question about finding a job.

-**But Chris Lienert is an expert at it**.
+But Chris Lienert is an expert at it.
 Chris has experience hiring and building teams of excellent developers.
 (A fun aside: He used to co-run CSS Singapore, which is a monthly CSS Meetup in Singapore).

-**I managed to grab Chris** (before he left Singapore for good) and asked him to talk about the job application process.
+I managed to grab Chris (before he left Singapore for good) and asked him to talk about the job application process.
 You'll hear golden advice in this interview from Chris, like:

 1. Chris' opinions about the hiring process.
 2. How to improve your chances of getting an interview